Unisolver: PDE-Conditional Transformers Towards Universal Neural PDE Solvers: Introduction

 \section{Introduction}

-Partial differential equations (PDEs) are essential for numerous scientific and engineering problems~\cite{evans2022partial,arnol2013mathematical}, such as meteorology, electromagnetism and thermodynamics \cite{wang2023scientific}.
-Since it is usually hard to obtain an analytic solution for PDEs, numerical methods are widely explored \cite{ames2014numerical}.
+Partial differential equations (PDEs) are essential for numerous scientific and engineering problems \cite{evans2022partial,arnol2013mathematical}, such as meteorology, electromagnetism and thermodynamics \cite{wang2023scientific}.
+Since it is usually hard to obtain an analytic solution for a PDE, numerical methods are widely explored \cite{ames2014numerical}.
 However, these numerical methods often require huge computation costs to generate a precise solution {for each PDE}.
-Recently, deep models have empowered many breakthroughs in wide areas \cite{devlin2018bert,liu2021swin} and have also been applied to solve PDEs, i.e.~{neural PDE solvers}.
-Owing to the excellent capability in approximating nonlinear mappings, deep models can learn to fit pre-collected data \cite{li2021fourier} or physics-informed loss function \cite{Raissi2019PhysicsinformedNN} and generalize {in a flash} to new samples, offering an efficient way for solving PDEs.
+Recently, deep learning models have facilitated significant advancements across a wide range of domains \cite{devlin2018bert,liu2021swin,jumper2021alphafold} and have been applied to solving PDEs, i.e.~{neural PDE solvers} \cite{karniadakis2021physics}.
+Owing to their excellent capability to approximate nonlinear mappings, deep learning models can learn to fit pre-collected data \cite{li2021fourier} or physics-informed loss function \cite{Raissi2019PhysicsinformedNN} and generalize {in a flash} to new samples, providing an efficient approach to solving PDEs.